-Quinoa quiche muffins with Parmesan cheese and asparagus are fluffy, tender egg muffins.
-They’re delicious for any holiday brunch, or even breakfast or lunch on the go.
-They’re gluten-free, vegetarian, and they freeze well, and they’re a Weight Watcher’s friendly breakfast, coming in at just 2 Smart Points per muffin!
+Quiche muffins made with protein-packed quinoa, Parmesan cheese, and asparagus are delicious, fluffy egg muffins.
+These crustless quiche muffins are delicious for any holiday brunch or even breakfast or lunch on the go.
+They’re gluten-free, vegetarian, they freeze well, and they’re a Weight Watcher’s friendly breakfast, coming in at just 2 Smart Points per muffin!

 One of my favorite brunch recipes is quiche, and asparagus is my hands-down favorite vegetable.
 A few years ago, I created a recipe for asparagus-leek quiche with a puff pastry crust that is out of this world good, but the crust makes it higher in carbs and much less healthy than today’s recipe.
 One of my blogging friends, Brianne, from Cupcakes and Kale Chips, is a gluten-free recipe blogger.
 She has a recipe for gluten-free egg muffin cups with broccoli, ham, and cheese.
 Her recipe inspired me to come up with my own version of a gluten-free quiche muffin.